School & Group Courses FAQ

 Depending on the length of your School and Group program, a detailed menu would be planned and shared before each course.
 Each menu is subject to change based on a number of factors.
 Participants will receive sufficient calories in reflection of their physical output on the course.

 We can accommodate many dietary needs (vegetarian, Halal, gluten-free) and some food allergies.
 Please encourage your students to share their dietary restrictions or allergies on their Confidential Medical History Form in as much detail as possible.
 We may request follow up information in order to plan adequately.
 Some dietary restrictions are complicated and quite difficult to plan for – we will reach out to include you in this process if needed.
 Bringing your own food/snacks on course is not required or encouraged.

 WHAT IS YOUR ALCOHOL, SMOKING, VAPING AND SUBSTANCE USE POLICY?

-The possession and/or use of non-prescription drugs, alcohol, tobacco products, cannabis or illegal substances while on course is strictly prohibited.
-This includes the misuse of prescription medications.
-If you would like to use tobacco for ceremonial purposes, please speak with your instructor upon arrival to your program.
-You will be asked to sign a Code of Conduct & Assumption of Risk form demonstrating your understanding of this policy.
-Any participant who brings these substances on course will be sent home at the expense of the participant/their family.
+The possession and/or use of non-prescription drugs, alcohol, tobacco products, cannabis or illegal substances during the course is strictly prohibited.
+This includes the misuse of prescription medications, and products containing THC or CBD.
+If someone in your group wishes to use tobacco for ceremonial purposes, please speak to your instructor upon arrival to your program.

 WHAT WILL THE SLEEPING ARRANGEMENTS BE?